-Frazer-Nash Aerospace Business Manager, Luke Bonnett, has been shortlisted for the Rising Star of the Year award at the 2020 Ex-Forces in Business Awards, rescheduled from 2020 to June 2021.
+Frazer-Nash Aerospace Business Manager, Luke Bonnett, has been shortlisted for the Rising Star of the Year award at the Ex-Forces in Business Awards, rescheduled from 2020 to June 2021.

 The awards – the world’s largest celebration of ex-military personnel in second careers – recognise the significant value that veterans and their service-gained skills add to businesses, as well as the employers who support the transition of service leavers.

 The Rising Star of the Year category is open to professionals under 35 years of age, who show extraordinary business talent, demonstrate enterprise, innovation and flair, and have made measurable contribution to business growth.

 Describing how the skills he gained in the forces have helped his seamless transition to technical consultancy and business development, Luke said:

 “When I was an engineer officer in the Royal Air Force I had to routinely deal with different stakeholders with competing requirements and priorities.
 Whether it’s designing safe explosive storage areas for Forward Operating Bases in Afghanistan, managing a team of skilled technicians keeping a squadron of Eurofighter Typhoons protecting the UK’s skies or winning new work delivering innovative engineering services to a customer, I think the same skills apply.